 Massachusetts has a fundamentally strong and wealthy economy.
-At 128% of the U.S. average, the Commonwealth's personal income per capita is the second highest in the nation.
+At 128% of the U.S. average, the Commonwealth's personal income per capita is the second highest of the states.
 After experiencing among the steepest employment drops in the country during the prior recession, the Commonwealth's performance in the recent downturn was significantly better than the national experience.
-Employment losses in 2009 were below those of the U.S. (3.3% versus.
-4.4%) and the Commonwealth's employment in 2010 rose 0.2% while the U.S. dropped 0.8%.
-Employment gains have improved in 2011, and October year-over-year growth of 1.6% in Massachusetts compares to a 1.2% increase for the nation.
-Massachusetts' unemployment rate of 7.3% for the month was 81% of the U.S. level.
+Employment losses in 2009 were below those of the U.S. (3.3% versus 4.4%) and the Commonwealth's employment in 2010 rose 0.2% while the U.S.' fell 0.8%.
+Employment gains improved in 2011, and November year-over-year growth of 1.7% in Massachusetts compared to a 1.2% increase for the nation.
+Massachusetts' unemployment rate of 7% for the month was 80% of the U.S. level.

 The Commonwealth's net tax-supported debt equals a comparatively high 10% of personal income, including sales tax obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and contract assistance commitments to the Massachusetts Department of Transportation.
-The comparatively high debt levels are partially explained by the Commonwealth's above-average role in relation to local levels of government when compared to other states.
+The comparatively high debt levels are partially explained by the Commonwealth's above-average role in relation to local levels of government when compared to most other states.
 Fitch expects debt to remain high.
 GO debt continues to represent the majority of the Commonwealth's outstanding debt.